-Everything has changed, yet there is a continuity; there’s a continuum.
-This is a very big question that is analyzed and explained on many different levels of profundity of “How is the continuum maintained?”
-“How does it maintain its individuality?”
-“Did it turn into somebody else?”
-It’s the same issue in terms of two lifetimes as it is in terms of one lifetime.
-So, we have a continuum moment to moment to moment, and nothing is remaining the same.
-We can impute on that “a person,” an individual.
+Everything changed, yet there was a continuity; there was a continuum.
+How was the continuity maintained?
+This is a very big question that is analyzed and explained on many different levels of profundity in Buddhism.
+Did he turn into somebody else from when he was a child to when he was an adult?
+No. It’s the same issue in terms of two lifetimes as it is in terms of one lifetime.
+Basically, there is a continuum moment to moment to moment, and nothing is remaining the same.
+A person, an individual, is an imputation on the basis of that continuum.

-When we speak about a continuum from one lifetime to another lifetime, like with my own teacher Serkong Rinpoche, what do we find that is in common, besides being given the same name?
+When we speak about a continuum from one lifetime to another lifetime, like with my teacher Serkong Rinpoche, what do we find that is in common, besides being given the same name?
 What is there a continuity of?
 Certain habits, certain instincts.
-Now, if we look in terms of our history, particularly over many lifetimes, there are so many habits, so many different things, not everything is going to occur at the same time.
+Now, if we look in terms of our history, particularly over many lifetimes, there are so many habits, so many different things; not everything is going to occur at the same time.

 Why would some of Rinpoche’s memories of his past life be more clear and others not so clear?

 I’m not convinced by your explanation.
-The deepest impressions on Rinpoche’s mind should be of the most recent part of his last life, because they are the freshest.
+The deepest impressions on Rinpoche’s mind should be of the most recent part of his last life because they are the freshest.
 Why should Rinpoche remember one teaching that he gave, but not the most recent one?

 So is it completely arbitrary?

 Buddhism explains that things don’t happen for no cause at all, as then anything could happen at any time and there would be no sequence or no sense in anything that happens.
-And this is not the case.
-If things depend on circumstances, then what are circumstances?
+This is not the case.
+If things depend on circumstances, then what are the circumstances?
 It could be that I meet an object that is similar to something before.
 It could be the influence of another person.
 It could be an influence of the weather.
 It could be an influence of so many different things.

-If something is important to us, like “Where did I park my car?” then we remember it.
+If something is important to us like, “Where did I park my car?” then we remember it.
 If it’s not important to us, “I don’t remember where I parked my car,” we’re in big trouble.

 If you died this evening, the most recent thing that you did was give this teaching, then why would you not remember it as a two-year old child?

 There are many circumstances.
 I would have to learn again; I would have to study again.
-The actual physical basis of the brain and so on, wouldn’t be developed enough.
+The actual physical basis of the brain and so on wouldn’t be developed enough.
 I wouldn’t have the language skills to be able to repeat it.
 Just because something happened recently doesn’t mean that we remember it.
 Can you remember and repeat exactly, word for word, what you just said?
 Most of us can’t do that.
-Or what we just heard?
+Or what you just heard?

 Did I understand you correctly?
 When meeting the present Serkong Rinpoche, you recognized some habits of the previous one, but none of the personality?

-In this case we cannot pray to Serkong Rinpoche, because he’s not there anymore.
+In this case, we cannot pray to Serkong Rinpoche because he’s not there anymore?

 Could you be more precise?

 Your presentation of reincarnation sounds unusual to me.
-Now I understood that there is no Serkong Rinpoche who reincarnates, but just some parts of him, very small parts?
+Now I understood that there is no Serkong Rinpoche who reincarnates, but just some parts of him: very small parts?